-With fall and winter coming upon us, diesel fuel users are getting in the winter fuel mindset.
+With fall and winter upon us, diesel fuel users are getting into the winter fuel mindset.
 The biggest issue with diesel fuel in the wintertime is the gelling problem.
-The weather gets cold, the fuel cools down towards its cloud point temperature, the paraffin wax content of the fuel comes out of suspension and clogs the fuel filter, shutting the engine down.
+The weather gets cold, the fuel cools down towards its cloud point temperature, the paraffin wax content of the fuel becomes increasingly less soluble, and the wax comes out of suspension and clogs the fuel filter, shutting the engine down.
 Diesel fuel users in cold weather climates up north know this problem all too well.

-The only way to prevent this diesel fuel gelling problem is to use a cold flow improver treatment in the fuel before it gets too cold.
+The most common way to prevent this diesel fuel gelling problem is to use a cold flow improver or anti-gel additive in the fuel before it gets too cold.
 But unless you’re a chemist, you probably don’t know anything about exactly how cold flow improvers work.
 We’re here to help.

 How do they work?

-A “cold flow improver” is a specific kind of diesel fuel treatment used to prevent diesel fuel from gelling when the weather turns cold.
-At the simplest level, a cold flow improver keeps the fuel’s paraffin wax content from sticking together and getting caught in the fuel filter.
+A “cold flow improver” or "anti-gel" is a specific kind of diesel fuel treatment used to prevent diesel fuel from gelling when the weather turns cold.
+At the simplest level, a cold flow improver does not change the fuel's cloud point.
+Instead, it keeps the fuel’s paraffin wax content from sticking together and getting caught in the fuel filter.
 But when you look deeper, you can see that the best cold flow improvers are actually combinations of a number of different kinds of treatments that work together to address different aspects of the fuel gelling problem.
-They are more effective together than they are alone.
+Together, they are more effective together than they are alone.

 This is the primary thing people think of a cold flow improver doing.
-All diesel fuel has paraffin wax dissolved in it.
-If the fuel gets too cold, it reaches a temperature where that wax forms crystals that are no longer able to stay dissolved in the fuel.
-The crystals come out of suspension and bump into each other, forming bigger and bigger crystals.
-Given enough time (and low enough temperature), that wax can thicken up (gel) the diesel fuel.
-And when the fuel tries to go through the fuel filter, the filter catches that wax content and plugs up, cutting off fuel supply and shutting the engine down.
+All diesel fuel has paraffin wax molecules dissolved in it.
+If the fuel gets too cold, these paraffins become less and less soluble.
+If it gets colder, it reaches a temperature where that wax forms crystals that can no longer stay dissolved in the fuel.
+The crystals come out of suspension (this is the cloud point - when enough of the crystals are out of solution that you can see them) and bump into each other, forming bigger and bigger crystals as they go.
+Given enough time (and low enough temperatures), that wax forms a web that can thicken up (gel) the diesel fuel.
+And when the fuel tries to go through the fuel filter, the filter catches that wax content and plugs up, cutting off the fuel supply and shutting the engine down.

 So the wax dispersant part of a cold flow improver formula is very important.
 Provided it’s already present in the fuel when the wax crystals appear, the dispersant will work to keep the paraffin crystals away from each other.
 The crystals don’t get bigger and they can pass through the fuel filter without causing problems.